FRCTeam3255/NURDVision/README.md

 - ~~Implement network tables~~ **COMPLETED**

 ## How to Set Up on the Jetson TK1
-What you will need: a Jetson TK1, the provided Micro USB cable, a PC running UBUNTU 64 bit, a monitor or TV, ethernet access, a mouse and keyboard with a USB hub, a webcam(works best with an LED ring), and the provided 12v power supply
+What you will need: a Jetson TK1, the provided Micro USB cable, a PC running UBUNTU 64 bit, a monitor or TV, ethernet access to same network as your UBUNTU PC, a mouse and keyboard with a USB hub, a webcam(works best with an LED ring), and the provided 12v power supply

 ### Jetson initial setup and flashing: